SamXtroyer/Titanic-Survival-Prediction-NITSIKKIM/README.md

     890    0
     Name: Survived, Length: 891, dtype: int64

+Next we create validation set from our training data to calculate the accuracy of the model.
+Validation set is a part of training data which is used as testing data to calculate accuracy.

 ```python
 from sklearn.model_selection import train_test_split
 x_train, x_test, y_train, y_test = train_test_split(StandardScaler().fit_transform(x_train), y_train, test_size=0.33, random_state=42)
 ```
+First we will be using K-Nearest Neighbour(KNN) ML model on our input features and calculate its accuracy on validation set.

 #Prediction using KNN